 Marijuana use ranks second behind alcohol in regards to the most commonly abused drugs by teenagers.
 There has been an increase in marijuana use among teenagers due to the increasing societal attitudes towards tolerance and perceptions that marijuana is not a dangerous drug.
 In an article recently published in the Huffington Post, new government research is showing that 6.5% of teenagers surveyed in the study smoke marijuana daily, which is up from 2.4% in 1993.

 This recent study also shows that about one in four teens surveyed had smoked marijuana within the last 30 days and just over one in ten teenagers aged 13-14 used marijuana within that same time period.
 Along with the increase of use, the potency of marijuana has also increased within the last 20 years.
 The effects of marijuana use are more pronounced in the mental and cognitive areas of functioning in comparison to physical domains and with the teenage brain still in critical stages of development, the cognitive and mental functioning in teenagers can be impaired well into adulthood.

 It is estimated that approximately 2,500 young people in the United States aged 12-17 abuse a prescription pain reliever for the first time.
-In a survey conducted and published by The Partnership for a Drug-Free America, one in four teens have been reported to have misused or abused prescription drugs in their lifetime.
+In a survey conducted and published by The Partnership for a Drug-Free America, one in four teens has been reported to have misused or abused prescription drugs in their lifetime.
 Prescription stimulants such as Ritalin and Adderall are the most commonly abused drugs by teens in this category.

 The increase in the non-medical use and abuse of prescription drugs such as Ritalin and Adderall can be traced to lax attitudes by both parents and caregivers.
 It is estimated that one-third of parents say they believe Ritalin or Adderall, normally prescribed for attention deficit hyperactivity disorder (ADHD), can improve a teen’s academic performance even if the teen does not have ADHD.
 Parents are not effectively communicating the dangers of prescription drug misuse and abuse to their kids.